Policy Name:

 a.

-Commerce, Division of Industrial Compliance, is responsible for establishing
+The Department of Commerce, Division of Industrial Compliance, is

 b.

-rate changes each year in accordance with the Consumer Price Index.
+The minimum wage rate changes each year in accordance with the Consumer

 5.